 Blizzard Entertainment launched Overwatch in May 2016 and has been consistently adding new skins since.
 With each Overwatch event, we get more and more skins, all of which are not equal.

-Some of the extra-special event skins fall flat compared to the others, and that’s why we must rate them.
+Some of the extra-special event skins fall flat compared to the others—and that’s why we must rate them.

 Baihu Genji was introduced during Overwatch’s Year of the Dog event, which was designed to celebrate the Chinese New Year.
-Baihu is a reference to one of the four symbols of Chinese constellations—Baihu is white tiger.
+Baihu is a reference to one of the four symbols of Chinese constellations—Baihu is the white tiger.

 A clever riff on her original skin, Witch Mercy gets all the details right—the boots embellished with lightning bolts, a spellbook inscribed with “vitae,” her Caduceus Staff masked as a broom.

-Blizzard will make the skin available again next Halloween, just as they did this year.
 Those lucky enough to have nabbed Witch Mercy during the Halloween event—or desperate enough to buy her—get some bonuses, too.
 Blizzard added a few Witch Mercy voicelines to the game: “Did someone call for a witch?” and “My servants never die,” among others.

 Officer D.Va can arrest us any day.
 What makes this skin so cool is that her mech actually lights up with red and blue lights while blaring sirens.
 It started as a promotion skin in conjunction with Heroes of the Storm, but it’s not available in base loot boxes.